Noisy Interactive Quantum Communication

-Using these in a random error model leads to efficient decoding on the average, hence to efficient simulation protocols (of course, given black-box access to the original protocol, which might be inefficient in itself) but in a worst-case adversarial scenario, the decoding might still take exponential time with these potent tree codes.
-It was only recently that an alternative coding strategy developed by Brakerski and Kalai \cite{BK12} was able to take care efficiently of the adversarial error case by cleverly splitting the whole communication into blocks of logarithmic length in which tree encoding is used but also some history information is sent in between the blocks that enables efficient decoding.
-This construction was further improved by Brakerski and Naor in \cite{BN13}.
+Using these in a random error model leads to efficient decoding on average hence to efficient simulation protocols (of course when given black-box access to the original protocol, which might be inefficient in itself).
+In a worst-case adversarial scenario, the decoding might still take exponential time with potent tree codes.
+It was only recently that an alternative coding strategy, developed by Brakerski and Kalai \cite{BK12}, was able to address the adversarial error case efficiently.
+Their strategy is to cleverly split the communication into blocks of logarithmic length in which tree encoding is used.
+In addition, they send, in between the blocks, some history information that enables efficient decoding.
+This construction was further improved by Brakerski and Naor \cite{BN13}.
 A survey article by Braverman \cite{Bra12} provides a good overview of results and open questions in the area of classical interactive communication circa 2011, though some of the important questions raised there have been addressed since.
-In particular, the question of interactive capacity of binary symmetric channels that was recently investigated by Kol and Raz \cite{KR13} for which they find that indeed, the communication capacity of the binary symmetric channel with capacity close to unity behaves differently in the asymptotic limit of long interactive protocols than in the data transmission case.
+In particular, the question of interactive capacity of binary symmetric channels was recently investigated by Kol and Raz \cite{KR13}.
+For this channel they find that indeed, in the low noise regime, the communication capacity behaves differently in the asymptotic limit of long interactive protocols than in the data transmission case.